lozanotek/skills-assessment/self-assessment.md

 * SQL Server - I'm comfortable designing and reading SQL server databases.

+* MySQL - Getting really comfortable with it for WordPress and my current project.

+* MongoDB - Experience with it during Udemy.com courses that had MongoDB backends.

 * Stored procedures - Is there a better place to hide logic?
 Just kidding, but a really powerful database tool.

 * Git - I use it at work and on my home projects.
 Nothing too fancy.

 * TFS - I've used this version control system professionally on several gigs.

+* Android - I've completed an Android course with about 20 different projects in it.
+Nothing professional or paid.

 * WordPress - Like most developers, I didn't give it the time of day.
 I read an article that got me interested in it.
 I took some online courses on it and have some locally developed WordPress sites.